JOY BAGLIO • WRITER

 Spring 2022 | Lilac Issue & Featured Online

-"LET's TALK ABOUT THE FAIRY GODMOTHER, BEFORE.
+"LET'S TALK ABOUT THE FAIRY GODMOTHER, BEFORE.
 At this point, she is just a woman, still relatively young, approaching her life’s precipice, fairy-status undiscovered, role of godmother yet realized.
 It doesn’t matter how all that will come to be, only that right now she works at a diner, spends the day penciling people’s orders on a notepad and running back and forth from the kitchen to her tables, carrying plates of eggs and buttered toast, a practiced smile on her face."
 Continue Reading | Full Lilac Issue of FTR

 Picture